How Many Super Bowls Have the Kansas City Chiefs Won?

 The Packers dominated and won Super Bowl 1 over the Chiefs, 35-10.

-Kansas City Chiefs won first Super Bowl in 1970
+The Kansas City Chiefs won their first Super Bowl following the 1969 season

-In 1969, the Kansas City Chiefs put together another solid season, the final one of the AFL before it fully merged with the NFL.
-After finishing the season 11-3, quarterback Len Dawson led the team into the playoffs for a divisional round matchup with the New York Jets.
+In 1969, the Kansas City Chiefs put together another solid season, the final AFL campaign before it fully merged with the NFL.
+After finishing the season 11-3, quarterback Len Dawson led the team into the playoffs for a Divisional Round matchup with the New York Jets.

 After narrowly escaping with a 13-7 win over New York, the Chiefs faced the Oakland Raiders for the AFL Championship.
 The Raiders jumped out to an early 7-0 lead in the first quarter, but the Chiefs responded with 17 unanswered the rest of the game and won 17-7.